digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/index.rst

 Daml SDK 2.8.0

-This section details the list of released and deprecated packages.
-For each package, we provide status information according to the
+This section details the list of released and deprecated packages, with status information provided for each package according to the
 `Daml Ecosystem convention <https://docs.daml.com/support/status-definitions.html>`_.
-In addition, we have a section to highlight and explain the major updates and enhancements introduced since our last release.
+Additionally, a section is included to highlight and explain the major updates and enhancements introduced since the last release.

 **Important Note**: The current Daml Finance release requires the use of Daml SDK v2.5 or later.